Two rottweilers caught after vicious attack on autistic man in Winton

 He suffered gashes on his face and puncture wounds on his arms, but thick jeans saved his legs from serious injury.

-He was taken to Southland Hospital where he received surgery, a police spokeswoman said.
+He was taken to Southland Hospital where he had surgery, a police spokeswoman said.

 "He is expected to recover in time.
 We wish him well.